somecho/somecho.github.io/content/english/posts/brahms-explorer.md

 ## Architecture

-The application is built using a modular microservices architecture.
+The application is built with a modular component architecture.
 The user interacts with a frontend built with React.
 All the data that the frontend needs, it gets via the backend, a Flask application responsible for communicating between the frontend and the database.
 Both front and backends are hosted on Render.

-{{< image src="/images/brahms/brahms-diagram.en.png"
+{{< image src="/images/brahms/diagram.en.png"
 alt="A diagram showing the relationship between the microservices" caption="Relationship between the services">}}

-The sync service, a Flask application also hosted on Render, scrapes IRCAM's website for new pieces and updates the PlanetScale-hosted database accordingly.
-This service is activated by a cron job hosted on Vercel, which hits an API-endpoint to start the synchronisation.
+Finally, to keep updated with the latest data from IRCAM, a Github Action is scheduled daily to synchronise the database.

 ## Goal